Chicken Raising Tips for Beginners

 These little ones depend on us for everything: Heat, water, food, and even cleaning their tiny fluffy rears.

-I’ve learned that these tiny chicks teach us so much.
+I’ve learned that these tiny chicks teach us a great deal.

-Lessons like being responsible and gentle and touching these chicks in a way that will not hurt or scare them.
+Lessons like being responsible, gentle, and touching these chicks in a way that will not hurt or scare them.

 We do this as a family to connect with others.
 We are connecting and engaging with each other.
-Connecting with an animal, they are naming them and holding them.
+Connecting with an animal involves naming them and holding them.

 Something is healing and wholesome about holding these little fluff balls.
-And for kids that have been through hard things, this can be incredibly healing.
+And for kids who have been through hard things, this can be incredibly healing.

 We choose specific chickens for our situation.

-They are egg layers and can handle the cold in the Mountain West.
+They are egg-laying birds and can withstand the cold in the Mountain West.

 The local farm stores will know which chickens do well in your area.
 But here is more information.